Ruon90/PCBuildMate/README.md

    - Selection examples:
      - Budget cap: choose the highest-scoring candidate under the cap.
-     - Best value: choose the candidate maximizing `Δperf/Δprice`.
-     - Best absolute: choose the candidate with the largest `Δperf`.
+     - Choose the highest scoring compatible ram and CPU / GPU.

+     - Check compatible components within budget.

+     - Offer multiple proposals with the option to view or save upgrade suggestions.

 4. Output & UI
-   - The UI shows base vs upgraded parts, absolute and percent FPS/render improvement, price delta, and a short explanation (for example: "GPU upgrade yields +31% FPS at 1440p; CPU remains the bottleneck — consider CPU upgrade for further gains").
+   - The UI shows base vs upgraded parts, absolute and percent FPS/render improvement, price delta, and a short explanation (for example: "Bottleneck: CPU 25% consider replacement CPU for future upgrades").

 ### CRUD for saved upgrades